 SaaS (Software as a Service): SaaS provides fully functional online software applications.
 Users can use them through a web browser without installing or running anything, such as Google Workspace or Microsoft 365.

-Advantages of Cloud Computing
+Benefits of Cloud Computing

 Challenges and Concerns